 Removal from the BIS Boycott Requester List

+Removal from the BIS Boycott Requester List is a relatively recent development in U.S. antiboycott enforcement.
 For more than two decades United States persons that receive a boycott request fostered or imposed by a foreign country against a country friendly to the U.S. or against any U.S. person, have been required to report to the Department of Commerce’s Bureau of Industry and Security’s (“BIS”) Office of Antiboycott Compliance (“OAC”).
 This regulatory requirement in the antiboycott provisions of BIS’s Export Administration Regulations (“EAR”), was codified into law with the enactment of the Anti-Boycott Act of 2018 (the “Anti-Boycott Act”), 50 U.S.C. § 4841 et seq.
 However, it wasn’t until March 2024 that BIS began publishing a “Boycott Requester List,” which publicly identifies potential sources of such requests made available by the reports to the agency, in order to assist U.S. businesses in complying with the EAR’s antiboycott provisions in 15 C.F.R.
 Part 760.

 Against the backdrop of increased enforcement by BIS of these provisions in recent years, exporters, financial institutions, and other service providers rely on this Boycott Requester List to assist in their compliance efforts.
 Consequently, a business whose name ends up on the List is likely to have its operations—especially cross-border transactions—considerably impacted.
-With BIS relying on U.S. persons reports pursuant to § 760.5 of the EAR to assemble the List, there is an appreciable risk for error and overcompliance, especially in consideration of the significant administrative monetary penalties that may be imposed for any violations.
-However, listed businesses can petition their removal from the Boycott Requester List with OAC, and indeed BIS periodically removes many listed businesses.
-This article provides an overview of the removal process, along with certain practitioner tips for counsel.
+With BIS relying on U.S. persons’ mandatory reports pursuant to § 760.5 of the EAR to assemble the List, there is an appreciable risk for error and over-compliance, especially in consideration of the significant administrative monetary penalties that may be imposed for any violations.
+Nevertheless, listed businesses can petition their removal from the List with OAC, and indeed BIS routinely removes many listed businesses since the list is generally updated on a quarterly basis.

 Scope of the Reporting Requirements